partrita/DataAnalysis-w-AI-course/week06/assets/api-advanced.md

 Listen to Alice Evans explain all things HTTP on [this](https://www.softwaresessions.com/episodes/how-http-works-with-julia-evans/) podcast.

+## How APIs Work: Client-Server Interaction, Requests, and Responses

+At its core, an API works through a **client-server interaction** over the internet.
+Let’s break down the key concepts:

+* **Client and Server:** The **client** is the part that sends a request (this would be your code or application), and the **server** is the part that receives the request and provides a response (this is the API’s service, often running on a remote server or in the cloud).
+In our context, **you (or your Python script)** are the client, and the **API provider’s system** is the server.
+* **Request:** A request is the message the client sends to the server asking for some action or data.
+Think of it as filling out an order form or making a specific query.
+A request typically includes:

+  * **An endpoint URL** (the address of the API and the specific service you want).
+  * **A method/verb** (often one of the HTTP methods like GET to retrieve data or POST to send data).
+  * **Parameters or data** (any additional information the server needs, such as the text you want analyzed or a query like a city name for a weather API).
+  * **Headers including an API key** if required (more on API keys soon).
+* **Response:** After the server receives your request and processes it, it sends back a response.
+The response contains:

+  * **Status code** – a number that tells you if the request was successful (e.g. 200 OK), or if something went wrong (e.g. 404 Not Found, 401 Unauthorized).
+  * **Data** – the information you asked for, often in a structured format like JSON (a common text-based data format) or XML.
+For example, if you requested sentiment analysis, the response data might be a sentiment score or label for your text.
+  * **Metadata or messages** – sometimes additional info, like how long the request took or usage details.

+&#x20;*Client-Server Communication:* Your application (client) sends an **HTTP request** to an API’s server (for example, asking for sentiment analysis on some text).
+The server then processes that request and sends back an **HTTP response** containing the result (for instance, the sentiment score).
+This request-response cycle is the foundation of how we use APIs.

+* **API Endpoint:** An **endpoint** is a specific address (URL) that you hit to access a particular service or data from an API.
+It’s like a function or feature on the server that you can invoke.
+For example, a sentiment analysis API might have an endpoint like `/analyzeSentiment` that you call to get a sentiment result.
+Each endpoint usually corresponds to one type of task or data.
+* **API Documentation:** Because you can’t see the “kitchen” (the server’s internal code or database), the API documentation is your guide to what you can request and how to format those requests.
+It typically lists all available endpoints, what parameters they accept, what kind of output they return, and examples.
+Good documentation is like a user manual for the API.

+In summary, using an API is a bit like sending a letter to a remote service (the request) and getting a letter back (the response).
+Your role as the client is to follow the API’s "letter-writing rules" so the server understands what you want.

 ## REST APIs: The Common Way to Communicate

 When people talk about web APIs, they are often referring to **REST APIs**. **REST** stands for *Representational State Transfer*, which is a style of designing networked applications.
 You don’t need to remember the term, but here’s what it means in practice: